Turmeric Supplement Benefits: More Than Inflammation Support

 One in four adults in the U.S. suffers from seasonal allergic rhinitis (AR), an allergic reaction to pollen from trees, grasses and weeds.
 Curcumin—a compound found in Cooper Complete Turmeric Curcumin Complex—may provide relief to AR sufferers by improving nasal airflow† and modulating immune response†.
 In addition, studies have shown that curcumin’s anti-inflammatory and antioxidant effects provide clinical benefits to adults with asthma†.

-Forms of Turmeric and Amounts of Curcumin
+Forms of Turmeric and Curcumin Content

 Turmeric is grown in Southeast Asia.
 Grocery stores in larger cities may have fresh turmeric root in the produce section and turmeric powder in the spice aisle.
 Only around 3 percent of turmeric’s total weight contains curcumin, and the turmeric extracts found in supplements are much higher, at levels as high as 95 percent total curcuminoids†.
 (Cooper Complete Turmeric Curcumin Complex supplement contains curcumin extract standardized to 95 percent total curcuminoids†.)

-Turmeric Possible Side Effects and Risks
+Possible Side Effects and Safety Considerations

 While research continues on the benefits of turmeric, it is always important to consult your physician before adding a supplement to your regimen.
 Your physician understands your health profile best, so it’s important to talk to them about which supplements are best for you.